alsi-lawr/deploy-nuget/README.md

       - name: Deploy to NuGet
         uses: alsi-lawr/deploy-nuget@v1
         with:
-          deploy-nuget-project: 'src/MyProject'  # Specify the correct path to your project file directory
+          project: 'src/MyProject'  # Specify the correct path to your project file directory
           version: 1.0.${{ github.run_number }}  # Example using the run number
           nuget-api-key: ${{ secrets.NUGET_API_KEY }}  # NuGet API key stored as a secret
           dotnet-version: '8.0'